aspose-words/Aspose.Words-API-References/english/net/aspose.words.tables/table/ensureminimum/_index.md

 title: Table.EnsureMinimum
 linktitle: EnsureMinimum
 second_title: Aspose.Words for .NET API Reference
-description: Table method.
+description: Table EnsureMinimum method.
 If the table has no rows creates and appends one Row in C#.
 type: docs
 weight: 400
 url: /net/aspose.words.tables/table/ensureminimum/